 Related: A Beginner's Guide to Meal Prep

 The high-protein lunches in this meal-prep plan are easy options for anyone looking for healthy lunch ideas and are particularly helpful if you're trying to lose weight.
-Because protein increases satiety, a high-protein lunch can help you feel fuller for longer and prevent that afternoon "energy crash" that leaves you feeling wiped and craving high-calorie foods.
+Because protein increases satiety, a high-protein lunch can help prevent that afternoon "energy crash" that leaves you feeling wiped and craving high-calorie foods.
+A salad or grain bowl topped with protein (think chicken or an egg) will help keep you full all afternoon.
+A lunch win!
 Plus, in combination with exercise, eating a balanced diet with protein-rich foods can help build and maintain muscle.
 The more muscle you have, the more calories you burn over the course of the day.

 How much protein you need depends on a variety of factors, such as age, gender and activity level.
 For example, a moderately active 30-year-old woman needs about 50 grams of protein per day.
 If you break it down over the course of the day, you should aim to consume about one-third of your daily protein needs at lunch and the other two-thirds at breakfast and dinner.

 1 serving = 3 oz. chicken, fish or beef; 1/2 cup tofu; 1/2 cup edamame; 1 egg; 2 Tbsp. hummus; 1/2 cup cooked beans or lentils

 1 serving = 1/2 cup cooked brown rice, quinoa or whole-wheat pasta; 1 cup edamame; 1/2 cup cooked beans or lentils; 1 cup winter squash

 1 serving = 1 cup raw or cooked vegetables; 2 cups leafy greens; 1 large bell pepper or tomato; 2 medium carrots or celery stalks